hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ## Conclusion

-In this blog post, I discussed the challenges in Kubernetes monitoring and why it’s important in Kubernetes monitoring in HPE GreenLake for Private Cloud Enterprise.
-I then took the Apache SkyWalking as the application performance monitoring (APM) tool and showed the detailed process of setting it up, as a *self-managed* environment in HPE GreenLake for Private Cloud Enterprise, for monitoring Kubernetes cluster.
+In this blog post, I discussed the challenges in Kubernetes monitoring and why it’s important for Kubernetes monitoring in HPE GreenLake for Private Cloud Enterprise.
+I then took the Apache SkyWalking as the application performance monitoring (APM) tool and showed the detailed process of setting it up, as a *self-managed* environment in HPE GreenLake for Private Cloud Enterprise for monitoring a Kubernetes cluster.
 It provides a way to gain the visibility of the objects and operations performed by Kubernetes, and to resolve issues in the cluster.